jonmon6691/threatmodels/threatmodels/pages/bitcoin.md

 expensive that it''s worth.
 This is true security.

 # Architecture
-There is no central authority in the bitcoin network, and it could even operate without a constant internet connection if it needed to.
+There is no central authority in the Bitcoin network, and it could even operate without a constant internet connection if it needed to.
+This is known as a peer-to-peer architecture.
+Peer-to-peer architectures like the Bitcoin network provide security that other architectures can not.
+Because there is no central server, shutting down the network completely would mean cutting off each and every node in the network.
+This means that a denial-of-service attack is especially difficult to execute against the Bitcoin network.